Can You Use Gray Paint in a North Facing Room?

 I don’t care what anyone tells you.

-However, there are some general rules of thumb when choosing paint colors.
-Hopefully, these will help you narrow down the choices and understand what will look best.
+Hopefully, these will help you narrow the choices and understand what will look best.

-Can you paint a north facing room a dark color?
+Can you paint a north-facing room a dark color?

-Yes, but know that you’ll always need some light on in the room and you might anyway if the room is very dark.
-But you will also need mirrors, art and some light colors to break it up.
+Yes, but know that you’ll always need some light on in the room, and you might anyway if the room is very dark.
+But, you will also need mirrors, art, and some light colors to break it up.

 Here’s the deal.
-And this is true of any room but especially a color like gray.
+And this is true of any room, but especially a color like gray.

-steven-gambrel-graySteven Gambrel
+Steven Gambrel

-Like this fabulous room; the detailing is so rich.
+Like this fabulous room, the detailing is so rich.
 Wonderful!

 Here are some other things you will need to make a gray room look rich